benkeser/slapnap/slapnap_documentation.md

 ### Predictive importance

-In addition to the biological importance, it may be of interest to understand how the fitted `learner` depends on the measured features.
-Learner-level predictive importance may be obtained by passing `"pred"` to the variable `importance_ind`.
-If a single `learner` is fit, then the predictive importance is the `R` default for that type of learner: for the elastic net, importance is defined using the absolute value of the estimated regression coefficient; for random forests, importance is defined using the Gini index (binary outcomes) or the variance of the outcome (continuous outcomes); for eXtreme gradient boosting [@chen2016], importance is defined using the fractional contribution of total gain of the feature's splits.
-If a super learner ensemble is fit, then the best-fitting algorithm in the ensemble is used to compute the predictive importance.
+`learner`-level predictive importance may be obtained by including `"pred"` in the `importance_ind` option.
+If a single `learner` is fit, then the predictive importance is the `R` default for that type of learner:

+* `rf`: the `impurity` importance from `ranger` [@rangerpkg] is returned.
+The impurity importance for a given feature is computed by taking a normalized sum of the decrease in impurity (i.e., Gini index for binary outcomes; mean squared-error for continuous outcomes) over all nodes in the forest at which a split on that feature has been conducted.
+* `xgboost`: the `gain` importance from `xgboost` [@xgboostpkg] is returned.
+Interpretation is essentially the same as for `rf`'s `impurity` importance.
+* `lasso`: the absolute value of the estimated regression coefficient at the cross-validation-selected $\lambda$ is returned.

+Note that these importance measures each have important limitations: the `rf` and `xgboost` measures will tend to favor features with many levels, while the `lasso` variable importance will tend to favor features with few levels.
+Nevertheless, these commonly reported measures can provide some insight into how a given learner is making predictions.

+If multiple `learners` are used, and thus a super learner is constructed, then the importance measures for the `learner` with the highest weight in the super learner are reported.

+If a single `learner` is used, but `cvtune="TRUE"` then importance measures for the `cv selector` are reported.

 In the following command, we request predictive importance for a simple scenario.
-Predictive importance is displayed for the top 20 features.
+Predictive importance is displayed for the top 15 features.

 ```bash